People use fast and flat simulation to reason about new games: Discussion

 \section{Discussion}

 Systems of rules and rewards govern many aspects of human behavior---from jobs and institutions to games and geopolitics.
 How can people think reasonably about any such system or problem for the first time, so flexibly and quickly?
-We formalized and empirically evaluated a computational model of an Intuitive Gamer, which draws on fast and flat goal-directed probabilistic mental simulations to make rich quantitative predictions about how novice players judge the objective value of a previously unseen game (how fair or balanced it is) as well as make more subjective evaluations (e.g., how much fun the game may be).
-Our model also captures how people act within these games (in both playing, and judging others' play), and does so better than alternative models with more and less computational power.
-Crucially, the same model generalizes across these different tasks and the many different games we study.
+We formalized and empirically evaluated a computational model of an Intuitive Gamer, which draws on fast and flat goal-directed probabilistic mental simulations to make rich quantitative predictions about how novice players judge the objective value of a previously unseen game, as well as make more subjective evaluations.
+Our model also captures how people act within these games and does so better than alternative models with more and less computational power.
+The same model generalizes across these different tasks and the many different games we study.

-Our work differs from most prior studies of game play in cognitive science and AI which focus on how expert play is achieved, and typically consider only expertise in a single game.
-In contrast, we study a \textit{class} of $121$ strategic games with varying dynamics and highlight the phase of ``pre-expertise'': the critical first moments before people can rely on the benefits of repeated experience, but when they must nonetheless take reasonable actions and even decide whether to play at all, or continuing playing.
-Studying pre-expertise across varied domains is important not just for our understanding of cognition generally, but also to construct more accurate models of human behavior under novel economic mechanisms \citep{hurwicz1973design, myerson1983mechanism, milgrom2004putting, maskin2008mechanism, mechdesign-human-mcfadden, koster2022human} or alongside unfamiliar agents like AI systems \citep{carroll2019utility, zhi2020online, ho2022people, steyvers2022bayesian, wang2022will, collins2024building}.
-From an AI standpoint, the human judgments that we collect could also form the basis of evaluations and benchmarks for researchers interested in assessing the human-likeness and capabilities of AI systems that must engage with novel problems~\citep{ying2025assessing}, just as our Intuitive Gamer models could inform the design of more efficient AI systems that make reasonable judgments and decisions in new multi-agent settings despite using substantially less compute than conventional expert-level models.
+Our work differs from most prior studies of gameplay in cognitive science and AI which focus on how expert play is achieved, and typically consider only expertise in a single game.
+In contrast, we study a \textit{class} of $121$ strategic games with varying dynamics and highlight the phase of ``pre-expertise'': the critical first moments before people can rely on the benefits of repeated experience, but when they must nonetheless take reasonable actions and even decide whether to play at all---or continuing playing.
+Studying pre-expertise across varied domains is important not just for our understanding of cognition generally, but also to construct more accurate models of human behavior in game theory under novel economic mechanisms \citep{myerson1983mechanism, koster2022human, manning2026general, camerer2003behavioral} or alongside unfamiliar agents like AI systems \citep{carroll2019utility, collins2024building}.
+The Intuitive Gamer approach could inform the design of more efficient AI systems that make reasonable judgments in new multi-agent settings despite using much less compute than conventional expert-level models.